dangw/react-render-plugin/README.md

 ## Things You Should Know
 - It uses React 14 when rendering your component
 - The source is ES6, the lib is transpiled to ES5 (default entry point)
+- You can instantiate this plugin to render multiple pages, all too easy

 ## Enough Already, Show Me the Code
 ```javascript